niccdias/markdown-cv/index.md

 `2024` "Beyond the Mean: How Thinking About The Distribution of Public Opinions Reduces Politicians' Perceptual Errors."
 American Political Science Association Conference.

-"Correcting the Illusion of Incompetence: `Just' Preferences as a Fairer Standard of Citizen Competence."
+"Correcting the Illusion of Incompetence: 'Just' Preferences as a Fairer Standard of Citizen Competence."
 Midwestern Political Science Association Conference.

 "Distributive Justice Principles Broadly Structure the Mass Public's Policy Preferences."
 Midwestern Political Science Association Conference.